Charles A. Wolverton: Career

-After receiving a law degree from the University of Pennsylvania in 1900, Wolverton practiced law in his native Camden, New Jersey.
+Born in Camden, New Jersey, Wolverton graduated from Camden High School in 1897 and receiving a law degree from the University of Pennsylvania in 1900, began practicing law in his native Camden.
 He was Camden County prosecutor from 1906 to 1913 and special assistant attorney general of New Jersey in 1913 and 1914.

 Wolverton was then elected to the New Jersey State House of Assembly (1915–1918) becoming speaker in 1918.
 Wolverton first ran for a Congressional seat in 1926, winning that election and eventually serving 16 terms as a representative.

 Wolverton eventually became chairman of the influential Interstate and Foreign Commerce Committee.
 During his tenure in the US House Wolverton crossed the aisle, voting for a number of FDR's New Deal programs.
 In 1933 he voted for the National Industrial Recovery Act.
 In 1935 he voted for the Social Security Act.
-In 1947-8, he served on the Herter Committee.
+In 1947–48, he served on the Herter Committee.
 Wolverton voted in favor of the Civil Rights Act of 1957.

 A resident of Merchantville, New Jersey, Wolverton retired from political office in 1958 to resume his legal practice.